LorisQsd/JsProject/README.md

-# JsProject
+# JsProject_BMI
-Few of javascript project.
+A javascript project to calculate BMI.